LukeWCS/ext-mgr-plus/ext-mgr-plus_changelog_en.md

 ### 1.0.4
 (2022-08-10)

 * Fix: The "Test user's permissions" function resulted in a Fatal: `Fatal error: Cannot declare class auth_admin, because the name is already in use in ...`.
 The reason for this is the Migrator class, which is not allowed to be integrated via `services.yml`.
-[Message from chris1278]
+[Reported from chris1278]

 ### 1.0.3
 (2022-06-24)